archesproject/arches-docs/docs/developing/django-devs/orm-start.rst

     >>> person_r_qs.count()
     1

-As expected, since we've only made 1 resource instance using the "Person" resaource model the ``person_r_qs`` queryset has 1 object in it.
+As expected, since we've only made 1 resource instance using the "Person" resource model the ``person_r_qs`` queryset has 1 object in it.
 Let's a take a look at this Person resource instance:

 .. code-block:: python